Obsiye/rps-challenge/README.md

 ### Developer information:

 **Controller:**\
+app.rb\
-app.rb (has the routes for index / and submitting player name /name and for the game page /play)
+(has the routes for index / and submitting player name /name and selecting a move /action and the game page /play)

 **Modules:**\
 computerplayer.rb (will return a random move e.g. 'Rock')\